W. P. A. Soundarapandian Nadar

-Woothampatti Punnaivana Ayya Soundarapandian (15 September 1893 – 22 February 1953) was a leading figure in Nadar Mahajana Sangam and became the first Nadar member of the Madras Legislative Council upon a recommendation by P.T.
-Rajan in 1920.
-Nadar's family had previously supported and worked for the electoral victory of P.T.Rajan.
+Woothampatti Punnaivana Ayya Soundarapandian (15 September 1893 – 22 February 1953) was a leading figure in Nadar Mahajana Sangam who became the first Nadar member of the Madras Legislative Council upon a recommendation by P. T. Rajan in 1920.
+Nadar's family had previously supported and worked for the electoral victory of P. T. Rajan.
 He is known for his effort to associate the Nadar community with the Self-Respect Movement founded by Periyar E. V. Ramasamy.
-He was known as the uncrowned king of the Nadar community.
+He was known as the "uncrowned king of the Nadar community".

 Background

 Nadar came from a prominent coffee planter family that owned estates near Kodaikanal.
-He was the principal leader of the Nadars from the 1920s to 1930's.
+He was the principal leader of the Nadars from the 1920s to 1930s.

 Career

 Nadar served as a member of the Madras Legislative Council from 1920 to 1937.
 He represented the interests of the Nadar community in the Justice Party as well as the council.
 He also served as the President of the Ramnad District board from 1928 to 1930 and Madura District Board from 1943 to 1947.